MaghanDas/bash-wizardry/README.md

 # bash-wizardry
 # Bash Wizardry 🧙‍♂️
-A collection of **Bash scripting magic**—perfect for automating tasks, managing systems, and leveling up your terminal skills.
+A collection of **Bash Shell scripting magic**—perfect for automating tasks, managing systems, and leveling up your terminal skills.

 ## 🚀 About the Repo
 This repository contains my journey into **Bash scripting**, featuring a variety of scripts that cover: